erinijapranckeviciene/gnuhealth_instruction/README.md

 ```
 This part installed all required modules and also Tryton software.
 Next step is to configure Tryton.
 ### Step 4.
 Configure Tryton.
-Tryton config file is `
+Tryton config file is `/home/gnuhealth/gnuhealth/tryton/server/config/trytond.conf`.

-You will open it with the command
+You will open it with the command that is simple vim editor.
 ```
 editconf
 ```